platformio/platformio-core/docs/ide/clion.rst

     platformio init --ide clion --board %TYPE%

-Then import this project from start menu or via ``File > Import Project>`` and specify root directory where is located.
+Then import this project from start menu or via ``File > Import Project>`` and specify root directory where is located :ref:`projectconf`.

 .. warning::
     CLion is still in the development stage, so some of the features (like,